eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 """""""""""""""""""

 Locators for remote peers are configured using ``<unicastLocator>`` and ``<multicastLocator>`` tags.
-These take no value, and the locators are defined using tag attributes.
+These take no value, and the locators are defined using tag elements.
 Locators defined with ``<unicastLocator>`` and ``<multicastLocator>`` are accumulative, so they can be repeated to assign several remote endpoints locators to the same peer.